 Built 1819 Restored 1954

-Brick.
-2 stories.
+2 and one-half stories.

-The room on the left as you enter displays how those passes were printed.
+The room on the left as you enter the Tavern displays how those passes were printed.
 Some original passes and artifacts are displayed in the room on the right.
-Behind the Tavern is the historic kitchen, now the bookstore and gift shop.
+Behind the Tavern is the historic brick kitchen, now the bookstore and gift shop.
 To the right of the kitchen the enslaved quarters now house accessible restrooms.
-To the left of the Tavern is the restored Guest House.
+To the left of the Tavern is the restored brick Guest House.
 (Not open to the public.)

 There is wayside panel affixed to the fence left of the gate.

-A black banner across the the top of the panel identifies the Clover Hill Tavern.
+A black banner across the top of the panel identifies the Clover Hill Tavern.
 A historic black and white photo is below.
-In the upper left of the photo is the following text: The tavern as it appeared in 1865.
+In the upper left of the photo the text reads: “The tavern as it appeared in 1865.
 The wing to the left housed the dining room, the structure to the right, the bar.
-Both no longer stand.
+Both no longer stand.”

 The black and white photo below the text shows the 2 and one-half story tavern shaded by large hardwoods in front.
 A white picket extends across the front yard.
 A wide veranda with white posts extends across the front of the building.
 There is a large crowd of people standing on both sides of the fence.
-The person at the far left is identified as George Peers with his son and two young daughters.
-The stable, no longer standing is visible to the right.
+The person at the far left is George Peers with his son and two young daughters.
+The stable, no longer standing, is visible to the right.

-Below the photograph is the following text: Built in 1819, this was the first building in what would become the village of Appomattox Court House.
+Below the photograph the text reads: “Built in 1819, this was the first building in what would become the village of Appomattox Court House.
 The Clover Hill Tavern served travelers along the Richmond-Lynchburg Stage Road.
 For several decades, it offered the village's only restaurant, only overnight lodging and only bar.
 Its presence helped prompt the Virginia legislature to locate the Appomattox County Seat here.
 In 1846 the courthouse was built across the street.